kosuri-indu/WanderGem/README.md

-# Wandergem: Your Smart Travel Companion
+# WanderGem: Your Smart Travel Companion

-**Wandergem** is a smart travel companion app that helps users discover unique places, plan personalized journeys, and document memories—all in one place.
+Wandergem is a smart travel companion app that helps users discover unique places, plan personalized journeys, and document memories—all in one place.
 By combining interactive exploration, flexible planning tools, and a gamified credit system powered by blockchain, Wandergem enhances the travel experience with a focus on engagement, simplicity, and meaningful discovery.

 ## What Wandergem Does